Background

 Discover more about St Margaret Lothbury

-Inside, St Margaret Lothbury is renowned for its exceptional 17th-century woodwork, much of which was salvaged from other demolished City churches.
-The baptismal font, attributed to the master woodcarver Grinling Gibbons, features cherub faces and biblical scenes such as the dove returning to Noah’s Ark.
-The church also houses a rare choir screen and pulpit sounding board from All Hallows-the-Great, alongside painted panels of Moses and Aaron from the demolished St Christopher-le-Stocks.
-The organ, built in 1801 by George Pike England, retains nearly all its original pipework.
+The church’s interior is renowned for its exceptional 17th-century woodwork salvaged from other demolished Wren churches, including a baptismal font believed to be crafted by the famed woodcarver Grinling Gibbons.
+This font features cherub faces and biblical scenes such as the dove returning to Noah’s Ark.
+The choir screen and pulpit’s sounding board, originally from All Hallows-the-Great, add to the church’s unique character.
+Two painted panels of Moses and Aaron flank the high altar, originating from the demolished St Christopher-le-Stocks.
+The organ, built in 1801 by George Pike England, retains much of its original pipework and case.

 Busiest months of the year